Methyl tert-butyl ether: As a solvent

-MTBE is used in industry as a safer alternative to diethyl ether (which is commonly used in academic research) as the tert-butyl group prevents MTBE from forming potentially explosive peroxides.
-It also is used as a solvent in academic research, although it is used less commonly than diethyl ether.
-Although an ether, MTBE is a poor Lewis base and does not support formation of Grignard reagents.
-It is also unstable toward strong acids.
-It reacts dangerously with bromine.
+MTBE is sometimes used as a solvent, although it is used less commonly than diethyl ether.
+Although an ether, MTBE is a poor Lewis base (due to steric effects) and does not support formation of Grignard reagents.
+It reacts dangerously with strong acids or bromine.

 MTBE forms azeotropes with water (52.6 °C; 96.5% MTBE) and methanol (51.3 °C; 68.6% MTBE).
+The solubility of water in MTBE is reported to be 1.5 g/100g at 23 °C.

-In a medical procedure called contact dissolution therapy, MTBE is injected directly into the gallbladder to dissolve gallstones.
+In an investigational medical procedure called contact dissolution therapy, MTBE is injected directly into the gallbladder to dissolve cholesterol gallstones.
+Due to concerns of MTBE toxicity and potentially serious side effects in the event of solvent draining into the duodenum, and the advent of laparoscopic surgery techniques, this procedure is considered obsolete.

+MTBE is used in organic chemistry as a relatively inexpensive solvent with properties comparable to diethyl ether, but with a higher boiling point and less solubility in water.
+As a solvent, MTBE has one distinct advantage over most ethers - it has a much lower tendency to form explosive organic peroxides.
+It is widely used as a solvent in industry where, for safety and regulatory reasons, handling diethyl ether or other ethers is much more difficult and expensive.
+MTBE as a solvent is used in the oil refining industry as a method for dewaxing waxy petroleum fractions.

 Persistence and pervasiveness in the environment

-MTBE gives water an unpleasant taste at very low concentrations.
-MTBE often is introduced into water-supply aquifers by leaking underground storage tanks (USTs) at gasoline stations or by gasoline containing MTBE being spilled onto the ground.
+MTBE gives water an unpleasant taste, even at very low concentrations of <30 μg/L (<30ppb).
+MTBE often is introduced into water-supply aquifers by leaking underground storage tanks (USTs) at gasoline stations or spills of gasoline.
 The higher water solubility and persistence of MTBE cause it to travel faster and farther than many other components of gasoline when released into an aquifer.

 MTBE is biodegraded by the action of bacteria.
 In the proper type of bioreactor, such as a fluidized bed bioreactor, MTBE may be removed rapidly and economically from water to undetectable levels.
 Activated carbon produced from coconut shells and optimized for MTBE adsorption may reduce MTBE to undetectable levels, although this level of reduction is likely to occur only in the most ideal circumstances.
 There are currently no known published cases of any in-situ treatment method that has been capable of reducing contaminant concentrations to baseline (pre-development) conditions within the aquifer soil matrix.

-According to the International Agency for Research on Cancer (IARC), a cancer research agency of the World Health Organization, MTBE is not classified as a human carcinogen.
-MTBE may be tasted in water at concentrations of 5–15 µg/L (5-15ppb).

-As of 2007, researchers have limited data about the health effects of ingestion of MTBE.
-The United States Environmental Protection Agency (EPA) has concluded that available data are inadequate to quantify health risks of MTBE at low exposure levels in drinking water, but the data support the conclusion that MTBE is a potential human carcinogen at high doses.